 - finely chopped cilantro for garnish

 - Boil the baby potatoes with lots of salt and then peel the skin off.
 Keep it aside.

 - Place a heavy bottom saucepan at medium heat and drizzle the mustard oil.
 When the oil heats up, drop the potatoes with little turmeric powder and fry the potatoes for few minutes.
 Then take in off.

 - To the same pan now add paanch phoron, cinnamon stick, bay leaf and sugar.
 Give it a couple of seconds for the spices to sizzle and the sugar to caramelize.
 Then, scatter the onion, ginger and sprinkle the salt.
 Stir and cook for 5 minutes.

 - Add tomato paste, stir and cook for 3 minutes.

 - Take a bowl and add turmeric powder, coriander powder, cumin powder and chili powder along with 2 tablespoons of water.
 Give it a mix and pour it to the pan.
 Stir and cook for about 5 minutes or until you see the oil being released from the corner of the pan.

 - Drop the boiled potatoes and stir to coat the spice mix evenly.
 Cook for 2 minutes and pour enough water to dunk the potatoes.
 Crank up the heat on the stove and bring the water to a boil.
-Then, lower the heat to medium and let it simmer 5 minutes.
-Sprinkle garam masala powder and let it cook for 3 more minutes.
+Then, lower the heat to medium and let it simmer 15 minutes.
+Sprinkle bengali garam masala powder and let it cook for 3 more minutes.
 Check for salt at this point and add any, if required.

 - I like it semi gravy so I stop cooking here and let it sit for a while before serving.
 If you prefer it with lots of gravy, add more water and let it cook for some more time.